top of page

 Hitomi Torng

-Admin Assistant
+Administrative Assistant

 After leaving the preschool setting, Hitomi started her own childcare business as a nanny to two Autistic children.
 She considers herself part of a multidisciplinary team to address their needs and help achieve developmental milestones.
 She believes children are at their best when caregivers problem-solve collaboratively with them to achieve a common goal.
 She employs an approach based in empathy and gentle discipline over strict compliance.